 Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
 We only had one of ten samples exceed lead action level.
 This is not a violation.

-VIOLATION INFORMATION
+VIOLATION INFORMATION:

-The Town of Dayton did not have any violations during the year 2017.
+We did not have any violations during the year 2018.

 INTRODUCTION